 By the numbers

-Oregon State Health Insurance Counseling and Assistance Program (SHIP): The Senior Health Insurance Benefits Assistance (SHIBA) program in Oregon has a toll free number you can call or you can get one-on-one counseling from a trained SHIBA volunteer in your area.
+Oregon State Health Insurance Counseling and Assistance Program (SHIP): The Senior Health Insurance Benefits Assistance (SHIBA) program in Oregon has a toll-free number you can call to get one-on-one health coverage counseling from a trained SHIBA volunteer in your area.

 *Source: Statistical data from the Centers for Medicare & Medicaid Services, “On its 50th anniversary, more than 55 million Americans covered by Medicare” as of July 28, 2015.

 insurance agent now.

 1- TTY users 711